GStreamer/gstreamer/docs/gst-validate-action-types.md

   Possible types: `double,string`

   Default: 0.0

+* `on-message`:(optional): Specify on what message type the action will be executed.
+ If both 'playback-time' and 'on-message' is specified, the action will be executed on whatever happens first.

+  Possible types: `string`

+  Default: (null)

 * `keys`:(optional): The keyboard keys to be used for the event, parsed with gtk_accelerator_parse_with_keycode, so refer to its documentation for more information